Survivor (franchise)

 Survivor is a reality-competition television franchise produced globally.
 The show features a group of contestants deliberately marooned in an isolated location, where they must provide basic survival necessities for themselves.
 The contestants compete in challenges for rewards and immunity from elimination.
 The contestants are progressively eliminated from the game as they are voted out by their fellow contestants until only one remains to be awarded the grand prize and named the "Sole Survivor".

 The British television producer Charlie Parsons developed the format for Survivor in 1992 for Planet 24, a United Kingdom television production company; the Swedish version, which debuted in September 1997 as Expedition Robinson, became the first Survivor series to be broadcast on television.
-Since its launch in 2000, the flagship American version of Survivor has aired 49 seasons of the show.
-The 50th season, commemorating the show's 25th anniversary, will air in early 2026.
+Since its launch in 2000, the flagship American version of Survivor has aired 50 seasons of the show, with 50th season, commemorating the show's 25th anniversary, airing in early 2026.